godaddy/gasket/packages/gasket-cli/docs/package-management.md

 # Package Management Guide

-At any time during app development you can add new plugins, packages and/or dependencies.
-These packages can provide new features to your Gasket application and/or change the way your application builds or is configured.
+At any stage of app development, you can add new plugins, packages, and dependencies to your Gasket application.
+These packages can introduce new features to your application or modify the way it builds and is configured.

-## Installing dependencies
+## Installing Dependencies

-For example if you want to install an additional plugin you can run either of the following commands.
-Make sure to replace `<plugin-name>` with the actual name of the plugin.
-Optionally, you can provide a version through `[@version]`, otherwise `latest` is installed by default.
-In the examples the scope of the plugin is `@gasket`.
-Similarly this could be your own scope or the package might have no scope at all.
-Regular modules like `react` or `webpack` are good examples of this.
+For example, if you want to install an additional plugin, you can use either of the following commands.
+Replace `<plugin-name>` with the actual name of the plugin.
+Optionally, you can specify a version with `[@version]`, with `latest` being the default if not provided.
+In these examples, the plugin is scoped under `@gasket`.
+It could also belong to your own scope or have no scope at all.
+Standard modules like `react` or `webpack` are examples of packages without a scope.

 ```bash
 npm install @gasket/<plugin-name>[@version]